Philippe Derome

 Philippe Derome (born 18 February 1937 in Paris) is a French figurative painter.

 Biography

 Philippe Derome grew up in Boulogne-Billancourt and in Villeurbanne.
-In 1956 he settled in Paris where he studied for two years with Paul Colin.
+In 1956 he settled in Paris where he studied with Paul Colin.
 From 1960 to 1970 he was privileged enough to be part of the sophisticated and artistic circles of Paris.
 In Paris, he met black American students and writers such as James Baldwin.
-Baldwin fed his interest on issues related to black American identity.
+Baldwin fed his interest on issues related to black American identity and the Civil rights movement.
 Later in the 1980s he also painted themes about the black people in France.
 The staggered representation of recreation is another dominant theme seen in Derome's work.